torvalds/linux/Documentation/arch/arm64/cpu-feature-registers.rst

 	Op0=3, Op1=0, CRn=0, CRm=0,2,3,4,5,6,7

-(See Table C5-6 'System instruction encodings for non-Debug System register accesses' in ARMv8 ARM DDI 0487A.h, for the list of registers).
+(See Table C5-6 'System instruction encodings for analn-Debug System register accesses' in ARMv8 ARM DDI 0487A.h, for the list of registers).